scicluna/godotinventory/README.md

 - Okay, So now we need to figure out loot boxes.
 - How am I going to get the graphics to work? the rest is working.
 - Idk what im supposed to do.

+- Maybe we retire this for a while. give it some time